+They work in a counterdisciplinary practice using installation, painting, performance, printed matter, and writing.
 They have taught art, writing and gender studies at the university level, curated traveling and site-specific exhibitions and worked as a wood refinisher, caretaker and native gardener.
 They are a MacDowell Fellow, a VCCA residency recipient and a grantee from the Women’s Center for Creative Work.
 New writing can be found in No Tokens Journal, The Academy of American Poets and Salt Hill.

+Their current visual work and writing deals with a politics of accumulation and distribution, trauma and the body as site.
 They are currently at work on developing programming for a collaborative residency and resource program for under-served artists, ecologists, architects, and healers, The Institute for Emergent Ecologies.